CFMT-DT: History

 In December 1978, Dan Iannuzzi, founder of the Italian-language daily newspaper Corriere Canadese and future recipient of the Order of Canada, received a licence to operate a multilingual television station, defeating rival applicants Johnny Lombardi and Leon Kossar.
 His company, Multilingual Television (Toronto) Ltd., had been producing multilingual television programs since 1972.
 Iannuzzi initially owned 30% of the station, and other investors included Jerry Grafstein (who was also one of the major investors that helped launch CITY-TV in September 1972), Raymond Moriyama, Steve Stavro, Garth Drabinsky and Nat Taylor.
 The call letters CFMT were derived from "Canada's First Multilingual Television", as it was the first multicultural television station in Canada.
 English-language programming was limited to one-third of the station's broadcast hours, with French-language programming accounting for 7% and programming in about two dozen other languages providing the remaining 60%.
 The station was originally going to broadcast on UHF channel 45, but instead moved to channel 47 for technical reasons.
 The station first signed on the air on September 3, 1979, broadcasting 24 hours a day, seven days a week, as a multicultural independent station under the brand name "MTV" (for "Multilingual Television"); that branding was dropped in 1981 to avoid confusion with the upstart American MTV cable network.
 (The channel even broadcast a program called Video Singles, as of 1983.)

 In August 1980, the channel became the first in Canada to adopt a 24-hour, seven-day a week schedule, introducing The All-Night Show three weeks later.
+On May 20, 1988, it acquired 100% of cable channel Telelatino.

 In the past, CFMT-TV identified itself on air as "Channel 47/Cable 4" (reflecting both its over-the-air channel number and its cable channel in the Greater Toronto Area through Rogers Cable) and later as "CFMT International".
 On September 16, 2002, Rogers launched CJMT-TV (channel 40, which was branded as "OMNI.2") to provide additional multicultural programming, and rebranded CFMT as "OMNI.1".
 Programs airing on CFMT that were aimed at Asian and African communities were moved to CJMT, while CFMT kept programs aimed at European and Latin American groups.

 On October 8, 2007, Rogers announced that the operations of the two Omni stations would relocate from 545 Lake Shore Boulevard West to 33 Dundas Street East.
 CFMT and CJMT integrated their operations into the building – sharing with Citytv flagship CITY-DT, which had moved into the facility the previous month – on October 19, 2009.

 Omni Television and Citytv moved their operations to the Rogers Building at Bloor and Mount Pleasant in March 2025.